 Section 2.
 Each permanent full-time employee shall earn sick leave credits from the first day of employment.
 For calculation sick leave credits, 2,080 hours (52 weeks x 40 hours) shall equal one year.
 Sick leave credits shall be credited at the end of each pay period.

-Sick leave credits shall be earned at the rate of twelve working days for each year of service without restriction as to the number of working days that may be accumulated.
+Subsection 1.
+Sick leave credits shall be earned at the rate of 12 working days for each year of service without restriction as to the number of working days that may be accumulated.
 Employees are not entitled to be paid sick leave until they have been continuously employed 90 days.

 Section 3.
 An employee may not accrue sick leave credits while in a leave-without-pay status.